taranis-ai/taranis-ai/README.md

 # Taranis AI

+> [!WARNING]
+> This Software is still in an alpha stage and breaking changes are still common.
+A stable release is planned for March 2024.
+See our [Milestones](https://github.com/taranis-ai/taranis-ai/milestones) for details.

 ![Logo](./resources/images/logo.svg)

 Taranis AI is an advanced Open-Source Intelligence (OSINT) tool, leveraging Artificial Intelligence to revolutionize information gathering and situational analysis.